chutter/FilterZone/README.md

 I have included an R script in the main repository with some examples.
 It is also described here in detail.

 1) first install and load the R package.
 Its a good idea to install new (or check) every time as this package is being updated frequently.
+Functions may also be modified and stop working, so check back here for updated tutorial instructions.

 ```r
 devtools::install_github("chutter/AstralPlane")